xriss/gamecake/readme.md

-All the above scripts just call premake and premake does of course also suport other build tools as output targets but these are the ones I use and test and you can assume are working.
+All the above scripts just call premake and premake does of course also support other build tools as output targets but these are the ones I use and test and you can assume are working.

-If you are very very lucky then the linux and windows/wine binaries found under bin will simply work and there wll be no need to build anything.
-These Binaries actually have all of the lua scripts in found in bin/lua baked into them so are "standalone" binary blobs.
+If you are very very lucky then the linux and windows/wine binaries found under bin will simply work and there will be no need to build anything.
+These binaries actually have all of the lua scripts found in bin/lua baked into them so are "standalone" binary blobs.

-Just grab the apropriate binary from there and this engine is ready to go.
+Just grab the appropriate binary from there and this engine is ready to go.